EL EN

 IUI can be used in cases of mild to moderate endometriosis.
 During IUI, sperm is placed directly into the uterus during ovulation, increasing the chances of conception.

-2. In Vitro Fertilization (IVF)
+2. In Vitro Fertilisation (IVF)

 Tips for Managing Endometriosis